aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/labor-day/salvation-through-labor-a-prayer-for-the-sabbath-before-labor-day-adapted-from-the-writings-of-a-d-gordon-by-rabbi-mordecai-kaplan-1945.html.md

 <html>
 <head></head>
 <body>
-Title: יום העבודה | Salvation through Avodah, a prayer for the Sabbath before Labor Day, adapted from the writings of A.D.
+Title: Salvation through Labor, a prayer for the Sabbath before Labor Day, adapted from the writings of A.D.
 Gordon by Rabbi Mordecai Kaplan (1945)<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21234">http://opensiddur.org/?p=21234</a>
 <p />